 - Willingness to travel up to 15%

 The annual salary range is $60,000 to $70,000 plus a comprehensive benefits package, including health and dental insurance and a generous vacation and holiday schedule.

 For immediate consideration please submit your resume and cover letter with the subject line “Field Manager” to email@example.com.

 NCJW is an equal opportunity employer.
 Women, LGBTQ individuals, people of color, and individuals with disabilities are strongly encouraged to apply.

-We thank you for your interest in career opportunities with NCJW.
+NCJW is an equal opportunity employer.
+Women, LGBTQ individuals, people of color, and people with disabilities are strongly encouraged to apply.
 Due to high volume, only those candidates selected for an interview will be contacted.